jbw976/demo-xfn-creds/README.md

 Let's update the instance type to a value that is current generation (`t3.micro`) and try again:
 ```
-# edit xr.yaml to change instanceType to t3.micro, then:
+# edit claim.yaml to change instanceType to t3.micro, then:
-kubectl apply -f xr.yaml
+kubectl apply -f claim.yaml
 ```

-Now we should be using a current generation instance type, let's examine the XR again:
+Now we should be using a current generation instance type, let's examine the claim again:
 ```
 crossplane beta trace compute.example.crossplane.io/dev-instance -o wide
 ```